j-o-e-d-o-e/vehicle_counter/README.md

 ###  Detect whether vehicles crossed center line
 - Vehicles which haven't been seen for some time will be removed and its data saved to a .csv-file
 - If a vehicle has not been found yet and has crossed the center line, the vehicle counter increments
+- If a vehicle has crossed the left and right barrier, its speed will be calculated

 ![debug](https://user-images.githubusercontent.com/26798159/35406646-ca529ec2-0209-11e8-954c-534fe3939275.JPG)